airchains-network/docs/docs/develop/exercise/hands-on-fhevm/index.md

 ---
-id: hands-on-fhevm
+id: index
-title: Hands-on FHEVM
+title: Hands-on fhEVM
 description: --
-slug: /develop/exercise/hands-on-fhevm/hands-on-fhevm
+slug: /develop/exercise/hands-on-fhevm
 hide_table_of_contents: false
 sidebar_position: 1
 ---

-# Hands-on FHEVM
+# Hands-on fhEVM

-**fhEVM** enables **privacy-preserving smart contracts** on **EVM-compatible blockchains**.
-This hands-on guide will walk you through **understanding, setting up, and working with fhEVM** to develop encrypted smart contracts.
+This hands-on guide will walk you through **understanding, setting up, and working with fhEVM** to develop encrypted smart contracts and test them on fhEVM network.

 ### What You’ll Learn

-- Basics of **fhEVM and its architecture**.
+- Basics of fhEVM and its architecture.
-- Setting up a **local fhEVM development environment**.
+- Setting up a local fhEVM development environment.
-- Writing, compiling, and deploying **FHE-enabled Solidity contracts**.
+- Writing, compiling, and deploying FHE-enabled Solidity contracts.
 - Testing encrypted contract interactions.

 ---